markbreedlove/soundlocale/README.md

 Testing and Development with Vagrant
 ------------------------------------
 See README-vagrant.txt.
-With the included Vagrant and Ansible files, you can easibly spin up virtual machines that are configured to serve up this application.
+With the included Vagrant and Ansible files, you can easily spin up virtual machines that are configured to serve up this application.